Ryan-Lock/Code-Wars/README.md

 This is a repo for me to push code solutions for problems I solve on CodeWars

 ## Purpose:
-To be able to demonstrate my abilities, track my growth.
+To be able to demonstrate my abilities and track my growth.